yosukekatada/msan622/homework1/README.md

 When I look at the multiple scatter plots as below, there looks major two patters.
 FIrst, the parttern is that the range of rating shrinks as the budget increases.
 "Action", "Comedy", "Drama", "Mixed", and "None" fall in this pattern.
 The second pattern is that budget is almost zero, although rating has a large variation.
 "Documentary" and "Short" are in this pattern.
 "Animation" and "Romance" are not fitted in those two patterns.
 Regarding Animation, budget is unrelated to rating.
 When it comes to "Romance", I cannot say that there is some specific pattern.

 ####Customization
 The most important information on this chart is the differences among the distributions.
 Therefore, I made the legend's font bigger.
+As well as the first plot, I chaned the format on x-axis.

 ![IMAGE](hw1-multiples.png)